notTypecast/planar_quadrotor/README.md

 Where $\textit{l}(\cdot)$ is the learned model.

-Note that, as seen in $(1)$, the dynamic model only uses the angular position value, $q_3$.
+Note that the dynamic model only uses the angular position value, $q_3$.
 Thus, the entire state is not actually necessary and, in fact, we would likely have better performance if we only passed $q_3$ as an input to our learned model.
 However, in a real-world scenario, we would usually not be aware of which parameters of the state are or are not useful.
 Therefore, we pass the entire state vector and assume that any non-useful parameters will end up not contributing to the result.

 In this repository, a neural network is used to learn this difference.
 We use the linked library `simple_nn` to initialize a neural network and train it using an episodic approach.
 This consists of running the simulation and optimization as-is for `n` steps, which make up an episode.
 We then train the neural network using all collected data during the episode.
 Following this, we repeat the process again for `m` episodes, or until the change in error between episodes is smaller than a specific threshold value.

 This entire process is repeated for `k` runs.
 We do this to collect data for multiple runs and get a mean error value per step per episode.

 #### Numerical optimization
-Instead of using CEM to calculate the optimal controls, there is also the option to use numerical optimization.
+Instead of using CEM to calculate the optimal controls, we also provide the option of using numerical optimization.
 This is implemented using CasADi.
 The dynamic model has been implemented symbolically, allowing for optimization of the control forces based on the given dynamics.

 Additionally, using the symbolic neural network, a learned model can be trained similarly to the above, to learn differences between the actual and the known dynamics.